Who can use this feature

 Like, comment, or share

-Click the heart to show your support to the file's creator.
-Figma will add the file to the Likes tab of your Community profile.
-Other members of the Community can see your likes when they view your profile.
+Click the heart to like a file and add it to the Likes tab of your Community profile.
+Other Community members can see your likes when they view your profile.

-Copy the link to the file page, or share the plugin on Twitter or Facebook
+Copy the file link and send it to others or share the file on Twitter or Facebook using the social buttons.

 Remix Community files

 Figma encourages sharing and iterating on Community files.
 If you've duplicated a Community file and made it your own, you can also publish this file to the Community.
 Figma considers these files a remixes.
 When you publish a remix, Figma will:

 - Add an attribution to the file page to show the original file and creators